Westhaven School Remote Learning Offer

 If my child does not have digital or online access at home, how will you support them to access remote education?

-We are running a Chromebook loan scheme during the lockdown.
+We are running a Chromebook loan scheme.
 Families without adequate IT provision can request a Chromebook for their child using a form on the school website.

-If they cannot access online learning, pupils will be sent or have delivered a home learning pack in paper form.
+If they cannot access online learning, learners will be sent or have delivered a home learning pack in paper form.

-If pupils do not have online access, any work completed can be saved at home and marked by parents, delivered into school or collected by school staff.
+If learners do not have online access, any work completed can be saved at home and marked by parents, delivered into school or collected by school staff.

 How will my child be taught remotely?